 Community United Church of Christ is a progressive Christian gathering, serving God and humanity by sharing God’s good news, embodying Christ’s loving acceptance and working together for social and environmental wholeness.

-Sunday Service is at noon in Mahany Hall.
-(Click here for more information)
+Sunday service is at 10:30 a.m. in our new Sanctuary (Click here for more information)